lpenguin/harlowe/README.md

     * `(savegame:)` currently has a significant **limitation**: it will fail if the story's variables are ever `(set:)` to values which aren't strings, numbers, booleans, arrays, datamaps or datasets.
 If, for instance, you put a changer command in a variable, like `(set: $fancytext to (font:"Arnold Bocklin"))`, `(savegame:)` would no longer work.
 I must apologise for this, and hope to eliminate this problem in future versions.
     * `(savegame:)` evaluates to a boolean `true` if it succeeds and `false` if it fails (because the browser's local storage is disabled for some reason).
 You should write something like `(if: (savegame:"A","At the crossroads") is false)[The game could not be saved!]` to provide the reader with an apology if `(savegame:)` fails.
     * `(loadgame:)` takes one value - a slot name such as that provided to `(savegame:)` - and loads a game from that slot, replacing the current game session entirely.
 Think of it as a `(goto:)` - if it succeeds, the passage is immediately exited.
-    * Harlowe automatically records the names of existing save files in the datamap `$Saves`.
-The expression `$Saves contains "Slot name"` will be `true` if that slot name is currently used.
-    * The filename of a file in a slot can be displayed thus: `(print: $Saves's "Slot name")`.
+    * `(savedgames:)` provides a datamap mapping the names of full save slots to the names of save files contained within.
+The expression `(savedgames:) contains "Slot name"` will be `true` if that slot name is currently used.
+The filename of a file in a slot can be displayed thus: `(print: (savedgames:)'s "Slot name")`.
  * `<script>` tags in passage text will now run.
 However, their behaviour is not well-defined yet - it's unclear even to me what sort of DOM they would have access to.
  * `<style>` tags in passage text can now be used without needing to escape their contents with the verbatim syntax (backticks).
  * `$Passages` is a special datamap variable that Harlowe controls - it's a "datamap of datamaps", where each data key is the name of a passage in the story, and each data value is a datamap containing information about that passage.
 For instance, you can obtain the source for the "Cloister" passage with `$Passages's Cloister's source`, or the tags with `$Passages's Cloister's tags`.